 Coercive control is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.

-This controlling behavior is designed to make a person dependent by isolating them from support, exploiting them, depriving them of independence and regulating their everyday behavior.
+This controlling behaviour is designed to make a person dependent on the abusive partner by isolating them from support, exploiting them, depriving them of independence and regulating their everyday behaviour.

 Coercive control creates invisible chains and a sense of fear that pervades all elements of a victim’s life.
 It works to limit their human rights by depriving them of their liberty and reducing their ability for action.
 Experts like Evan Stark liken coercive control to being taken hostage.
 As he says: “the victim becomes captive in an unreal world created by the abuser, entrapped in a world of confusion, contradiction and fear.”

 More information on coercive control can be found in our Relationships Shouldn't Hurt podcast episode Coercive Control within a Domestic Abuse Relationship and transcript.